xari/xari-dev/content/blog/transducers/index.md

 So; what's a transducer, anyway?
 In short, a transducer is a function that takes a reducer, and returns a reducer.
-We can think of it like a higher-order reducer, for those of us familliar with higher-order functions.
+We can think of it like a higher-order reducer, for those of us familiar with higher-order functions.
 These functions allow us to write complex reductions using multiple functions, rather than cramming everything into a single reducer function, and they also give us the benefits of currying.
 More on that in a bit.